Web analytics data is an essential component in a website owner’s arsenal, and Google Analytics (GA) is the most widely used web analytics platform.

 Per the GDPR, for consent to be valid, it must be:

-Consent can be obtained in two ways — through opting in or opting out — which primarily differ in whether consent is actively sought from the user or not.
+Consent is obtained through the opt in opt out system — two ways which primarily differ in whether consent is actively sought from the user or not.

 Google Analytics GDPR Consent — Opt In